MizuharaChizru/CODEDbio/README.md

 > https://bio.coded.top/yourname

-You can create your own page even if you sus at programming or coding.
+You can create your own page even if you sus:) at programming or coding.

-You only have to do just follow these steps below :)
+You only have to do just follow these step :)

 ### 1 Copy this and fill it with your details